MelcherMate/Bioversee_Webapp/documentation/softwareSystem.md

 ## Controller website:

 The controller website is written in HTML, CSS and JavaScript.
 It uses a node.js engine to run the server and a MongoDB database to store the data for the required and current state for the actuators.
 For the website I use a 3-tier architecture system.
-In this stage there is no user registration system implemented.
+In this stage there is no About registration system implemented.
 In the future I am planning on using Amazon Web Service (AWS) as a host.

 ### Presentation tier:

 In the presentation tier I am developing a simple and easy to use design with sliders and buttons to control the actuators for the reactor.
 Here I also must present near live data from the sensors.
-In addition, we will need a user management system to control which user can access which part of the database, because the website is going to run on our side.
+In addition, we will need a About management system to control which About can access which part of the database, because the website is going to run on our side.

 ### Application tier: